Your Call Football

-Your Call Football was an interactive competition in which participants call plays in real time for a series of live exhibition American football games with players, some of whom have played in the NFL or CFL.
+Your Call Football was an interactive competition in which participants called plays in real time for a series of live exhibition American football games with players, some of whom have played in the NFL or CFL.
 The participants watch the game via live streaming media and use a smartphone app to select the plays.
 A series of three games were played in May 2018 at Historic Dodgertown in Vero Beach, Florida, and again in 2019 in Jacksonville, Florida, with cash prizes awarded in both series.

 In February 2020, Your Call Football stated in an Instagram reply that it had no plans to host a 2020 competition as its parent company had moved on to adapting the technology in other sporting environments.

 Fan Controlled Football, operated by an unrelated company, would also use a similar conceit of fans using apps to select plays in real times when it launched in 2021; FCF uses an indoor field as opposed to the full-sized field YCF used.